 Bath Bomb Making

-Step 1Measure out the bicarbonate of soda and the citric acid into the mixing bowl, seiving if necessary and thoroughly mix together until you have a consistent texture.
-Always wear safety goggles/glasses and use protective gloves when soap-making to avoid injury from spills and splashes.
+- Next, measure out the bicarbonate of soda and the citric acid into a mixing bowl, seiving if necessary and thoroughly mix together until you have a consistent texture.
+Always wear safety equipment, including protective gloves when bath bomb making.

-Step 3Blend in the colour until you have a consistent shade throughout the mixture to avoid 'spots' especially important with powdered colours.
+- Then, add in your colour and mix well until you have a consistent shade throughout the mixture.

-Step 9Then remove one half, being careful not to let the bath bomb fall out.
+- Then, gently remove one half, being careful not to let the bath bomb fall out.
 Give it a gentle tap if it is being stubborn.

 To keep your bath bombs in top condition, keep them in a sealed container at room temperature until you want to display them.

 Beginners will usually find Granular Citric Acid easier to use.
 To improve the look and finish of the bath bomb, use Powdered or very fine Citric Acid, although care needs to be taken not to use too much water or they will start to 'grow' before they set hard.

 You could choose to use all kinds of moulds including something simple like ice-cube trays or small yogurt pots, silicone baking moulds, cupcakes etc. If making these with children it's often easier to use simple moulds that don't need two halves.